-Small and local businesses are working through COVID19 with creativity.
-There are ways you can help, and we've put together a list of assistance and resources available for small business owners.
+Small and local businesses are working through COVID-19 with creativity.
+There are ways you can help, and we've put together a list of assistance and resources available for small business owners and built a hub of content to help you navigate the new normal.

 You have probably seen posts from your favorite local business owners who are getting creative to keep their businesses thriving during these uncertain times.

-Even with social distancing measures, this CNN article suggests ways you can help support local businesses from afar:
+Even with social distancing measures, this Good Housekeeping article suggests ways you can help support local businesses from afar:

 There are also a number of resources available for small businesses as a response to COVID-19 and the incredible circumstances our local business owners are facing.
 We’ve put those resources together here and will update as we learn more.